amkrajewski/nimCSO/README.md

 - If you must use `nim<2.0` for any reason, you may want to manually install package versions known to work with `nim=1.6.x` using `nimble install -y yaml@1.1.0 arraymancer@0.7.32`.

+# Contributing

+## What to Contribute

+- **We explicitly welcome unsolicited user feedback and feature requests submitted through GitHub Issues.**

+- If you wish to contribute to the development of `nimCSO` you are very welcome to do so by forking the repository and creating a pull request.
+As of Summer 2024, we are actively developing the code and using it in two separate research projects, so we should get back to you within a week or two.

+- We are particularly interested in:
+  - **Performance improvements**, even if marginal.
+  - Additional **I/O file format handling**, like HDF5, especially on the input data side.
+  - Additional **genetic algorithms**, ideally, outperforming the current ones.
+  - Additional test databases and configurations.
+We would love to see some **high entropy ceramics**, **glasses**, and **metallic glasses** on the materials science side, **complex microbial communities** on the biology side, and **polypharmacy-related data** on the pharmaceutical side.

+- We are also open to helping you run our code in non-profit or academic research cases!
+Please do not hesitate to contact us through the GitHub issues or [by email](mailto:ak@psu.edu).

+## Rules for Contributing

+- **We do not enforce any strict style convention for `nimCSO` contributions, as long as code maintains high readability and overall quality.**

+- If you are unsure on what style to use, consult [`nim` compiler style convention](https://nim-lang.org/docs/nep1.html) and try to stick to it.
+In general, style conventions in `nim` language are a very tricky subject compared to most languages.
+It is explicitly designed to not have code style conventions, even on the basic level like naming, and makes programmers read code closer to how it will be parsed into AST.
+The result is that collaborative projects use camelCase in one file to define a function and then kebab-case in another one to call it.
+Surprisingly to some, `nim` programmers tend to cherish that and even the largest projects like `Arraymancer` allow it.

 # Citing